ldaniels528/trifecta/README.md

     /brokers/ids/5
     /brokers/ids/4

-Finally, let's view the contents of one of the keys:
+Let's view the contents of one of the keys:

     zookeeper:localhost:2181/brokers> zget topics/com.shocktrade.quotes.csv/partitions/4/state
     [00] 7b.22.63.6f.6e.74.72.6f.6c.6c.65.72.5f.65.70.6f.63.68.22.3a.31.2c.22.6c.65 | {"controller_epoch":1,"le
     [25] 61.64.65.72.22.3a.35.2c.22.76.65.72.73.69.6f.6e.22.3a.31.2c.22.6c.65.61.64 | ader":5,"version":1,"lead
     [50] 65.72.5f.65.70.6f.63.68.22.3a.30.2c.22.69.73.72.22.3a.5b.35.5d.7d          | er_epoch":0,"isr":[5]}

+Since we now know the contents of the key is text-based (JSON in this case), let's look at the plain-text value:
+**NOTE:** This command comes in handy when you want to copy/paste the value of a key

+    zookeeper:localhost:2181/brokers> zcat topics/com.shocktrade.quotes.csv/partitions/4/state text
+    {"controller_epoch":1,"leader":5,"version":1,"leader_epoch":0,"isr":[5]}